cabforum/smime/SBR.md

 For RSA key pairs the CA SHALL:

+* For Keys corresponding to CA Certificates (including Root, Subordinate and Cross Certificates) signed on or after September 15, 2026 ensure that the modulus size, when encoded, is at least 4096 bits; and
-* Ensure that the modulus size, when encoded, is at least 2048 bits; and
+* For Keys corresponding to Subscriber Certificates, ensure that the modulus size, when encoded, is at least 2048 bits; and
 * Ensure that the modulus size, in bits, is evenly divisible by 8.

+Effective September 15, 2027 the CA SHALL NOT issue Certificates from any CA if all of the following conditions are true:
+- the `tbsCertificate` contains `id-kp-emailProtection` in the `extKeyUsage` extension; and
+- the `tbsCertificate` contains a `subjectAltName` extension that complies with [Section 7.1.4.2.1](#71421-subject-alternative-name-extension); and
+- the CA Certificate's RSA Key modulus size, when encoded, is less than 3072 bits.

+**Note:** The paragraph above intends to prevent the issuance of S/MIME Subscriber Certificates by existing Subordinate CAs which have an RSA key size of less than 3072 bits.
+The issuance of Delegated OCSP Signing Certificates by these CAs remains permitted.

 For ECDSA key pairs, the CA SHALL: